🇺🇸 English | 🇪🇸 Español

 Discography as a Solo Artist

 Antonio’s discography as a solo artist is both cohesive and diverse.
-Each album explores a different facet of his musical and conceptual universe, while maintaining a clear artistic identity.
-His thirteen studio albums include:
+Each album explores a different facet of his musical and conceptual universe while consistently maintaining a clearly recognizable artistic identity.
+His fourteen studio albums include:

 • 2025 – “Vergara Street”